mnill/cordova-app-updater/README.md

 Concept:

 If updater policy 'must be updated'(recommended):

 1. on startup copy all files from www to PERSISTENT storage. (if not copied before);

 2. download config.json from server.

 3. compare the version constants in downloaded config.json and local config.json.

 4. if different - download new files from server to PERSISTENT, then override local config.json.
 (download not all files, only new\different which are written in config.json as new.
 I have a Grunt script that calculates a list of new files.)

 5. redirect window.location.href to persistent storage + /$start_page.html;

-Else if policy 'try update' - plugin will try to update and if there 'network error' will redirect to old version.
+Else if policy 'try update' - plugin will try to update and if there 'network error' just redirect to old version.

 Or will not try to update, if policy 'cached', just redirect to cached (last updated in foreground).
 With this policy you need to call AppUpdater.update() manually while app is running.